alvarogonmar/alvarogonmar/README.md

 ## Who am I?👋

 👤My name is Alvaro.
-I'm a First Semester Computer Science Student at Tecnologico de Monterrey
+I'm a Second Semester Computer Science Student at Tecnologico de Monterrey

 💻I'm really interested in programming and learning something new every day, always trying to solve new challenges.